epoch-research/ftm/tadamcz/tadamcz_notes.md

         # ... continuation of your code here
 ```

-However, I don't necessarily recommend this, see [other section].(#conditional-distributions)
+However, I don't necessarily recommend this, see [other section](#conditional-distributions).

 # Conditional distributions
 You're using conditional distributions in a few places in [`distributions.py`](/opmodel/stats/distributions.py):